 flatpak uninstall --unused

-Additionally, the second command removes any unused runtimes that were installed as dependencies.
-To verify removal, run:
+The second command removes any unused runtimes that were installed as dependencies.
+Verify removal:

 flatpak list | grep -i kodi